 - Use an app.
 Mobile apps such as Calm and Headspace can guide you through various breathing techniques designed to help you relax, become more present and sleep.

 - Do yoga.
 Breath work is a key component in any yoga style or practice.
 Aim to follow the instructor’s breathing cues as closely as possible to gain more awareness of how your practice is affected by your breath.

 - Strengthen your breathing muscles.
-If you're already strength training on a regular basis and looking for an additional technique to improve running, cycling, rowing or swimming performance, give inspiratory muscle training a try.
-According to Lomax, most inspiratory muscle training devices come with suggested programmes to follow.
-However, as with any exercise programme, be sure to check with a healthcare professional before starting, she says.
+If you’re already strength training on a regular basis and looking for an additional technique to improve running, cycling, rowing or swimming performance, give inspiratory muscle training a try.
+According to Lomax, most inspiratory muscle training devices come with suggested programs to follow.
+However, as with any exercise program, be sure to check with a healthcare professional before starting, she says.